Does home insurance cover damage caused by neighbours?

 What if the damage was deliberate?

-If the damage was deliberate or malicious then you should be covered by your home insurance policy, but you will also need to call the police and get a crime report.
-This is likely necessary in order to make a claim on your home insurance.
+If the damage was deliberate or malicious then you should be covered by your home insurance policy, but you will need to call the police and get a crime reference number.
+This is usually necessary in order to make a claim on your home insurance.

 What if I can’t prove the damage was my neighbour’s fault?